deltaq471/musicdl/README.md

 << MusicDL >>

-a really crappy python script (converted into binaries) entirely made by a ai agent that downloads music from YouTube, Spotify, and SoundCloud. no DRM bypass, it just grabs whatever is publicly available.
+a really crappy python script entirely made by a AI agent that downloads music from YouTube, Spotify, and SoundCloud. no DRM bypass, it just grabs whatever is publicly available.

 use this at your own risk, im not responsible.